runnerboy22/helium/README.md

 Script for splitting HNT between wallets 🎈💸

-🚀 Please consider running to command below to tip 1 HNT if this code helps you.
+🚀 Please consider running the command below to tip 1 HNT if this code helps you.
 Thanks! ☺️

 helium-wallet pay one --commit 14DJK27rfozqZ5MAwH73ZRHyp9HtBpizc5HoCEEeqFqScPweWff 1